Generic Name: nitrofurantoin (NYE troe fue RAN toin)

-FDA pregnancy category B. Macrobid is not expected to be harmful to an unborn baby, unless it is used during the last 2 to 4 weeks of pregnancy.
+FDA pregnancy category B. Macrobid is not expected to be harmful to an unborn baby during early pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 Nitrofurantoin can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are taking Macrobid.

 Macrobid should not be given to a child younger than 1 month old.

 Take Macrobid exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.